MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

 3. Select **Manage BDC Models and External Content Types**.

 4. Select **Set Metadata Store Permissions**, and add **All Authenticated Users** with at least **Execute** permissions.
-This will allow all users who authenticate to your SharePoint tenancy to use the external content types stored in the Metadata Store.
+This will allow all users who authenticate to your SharePoint in Microsoft 365 tenancy to use the external content types stored in the Metadata Store.

 5. Select the **Propagate permissions to all BCS Models, External Systems and External Content Types in the BDC Metadata Store.
 Doing so will overwrite existing permissions** check box.